Slow and fast passenger trains in India: History

 First electric passenger train in the country, ran from Victoria Terminus (now Chhatrapati Shivaji Terminus) to Kurla on the Harbour Branch of Great Indian Peninsula Railway on 3 February 1925 using 1500 V DC overhead traction.

 In 1957, the first diesel passenger train ran in the country.

-In 1993, the Integral Coach Factory started production of DMU's and MEMUs.
+In 1993, the Integral Coach Factory started production of EMU's DMU's and MEMU's.
 After productions of both series, the first MEMU train started running between Asansol and Burdwan (now Barddhaman) on 11 July 1994.
 And later, the first DEMU train was started running between Jalandhar and Hoshiarpur on 23 October 1994.
-On 15 July 2017, a solar-powered DEMU train was launched on the route of Delhi Sarai Rohilla and Farrukhnagar of Haryana for connecting capital of India to the small town with the aim reducing the usage of diesel and more usage of electricity for a better environment and economically.
+On 15 July 2017, a solar-powered DEMU train was launched on the route of Delhi Sarai Rohilla and Farrukhnagar of Haryana for connecting the capital of India to the small towns with the aim of reducing the usage of diesel and more usage of electricity for a better environment and economically.

 Types

 Trains are classified into four types: